 Second Vice President: Beginning planning of convention speakers

-Ideas for speakers: Dr. Dula as the keynote speaker and invite the speakers from COSP to speak for the annual convention with appropriate time slots.
+Ideas for speakers: Dr. Dula Pacquiao as the keynote speaker and invite the speakers from COSP to speak for the annual convention with appropriate time slots.

 Next task will include working with Secretary Joelle Motley to compose emails for invitations and the speaker form for final approval.